pengfei99/DataGovernance/docs/Metadata_model_and_management.md

 Metadata management platform implements the metadata policies that are defined by the data governance which includes:
 - metadata model (e.g. schema, business glossaries) implementation
-- tools that enable metadata visualisation, creation, modification, deletion, and indexing the metadata
+- tools that enable metadata visualisation, creation, modification, deletion, and data indexing
 - search engine

 A metadata management platform should enable diverse data users to surface relevant metadata when and where they need it.